 Some of the mast cell mediators are very sensitive to heat, requiring continuous chilling of specimens sent for mediator testing.
 Make sure to discuss all your current medications (and supplements) with your doctor as some medications may interfere with levels of certain mediators.

 - Food or beverages (including alcohol & city or bottled water.)

-- Natural odors, chemical odors, Cigarette Smoke (first & second hand), pesticides, herbicides, perfumes and scents, fumes from preparing foods.
+- Natural odors, chemical odors, cigarette smoke, pesticides, herbicides, perfumes and scents, fumes from preparing foods.

 - A venomous bite or sting from a bee, wasp, spiders, fire ants, snakes, jelly fish, biting insects, such as flies, mosquitos and fleas, etc.

 - Vibration, friction or mechanical irritation to skin.